retostauffer/python-colorspace/paper.md

 construction of a wide range of efficient and well-balanced color palettes.
-The _colorspace_ package is not just a collection of fixed palettes, but rather a set of building blocks to easily create new hand-tailored perceptually-based palettes or adapt existing ones, by defining trajectories (paths) trough the HCL space.
-These palettes can easily be employed with existing plotting and graphing libraries, thus be used in existing workflows.
+The _colorspace_ package is not just a collection of fixed palettes, but rather a set of building blocks to easily create new hand-tailored perceptually-based palettes or customize existing ones by defining trajectories (paths) trough the HCL space.
+These palettes can easily be used with existing plotting and graphing libraries, so they can be integrated in existing workflows.

-In addition, _colorspace_ provides a series of functions and classes for handling, transforming, manipulating and visualizing sets of color palettes both, from _colorspace_ but also from any other package.
-In particular, this includes functionality to emulate color vision deficiencies to check whether or not a specific color palette is efficient and accessible by everyone.
+In addition, _colorspace_ provides a set of functions and classes for handling, transforming, manipulating and visualizing color palettes both from _colorspace_ but also from any other package.
+In particular, this includes functionality to emulate color vision deficiencies to check whether or not a certain color palette is efficient and accessible to everyone.

 **RETO: Wuerde ich irgendwo gernen nennen, weiss aber nicht wo :)**